Igalia/acacia/README.md

 ```
 % mkdir build
 % cd build
-% cmake <binding-flags> .. --fresh
+% cmake <binding-flags> .. -G "Ninja" --fresh
 % cmake --build . --config Release
 ```

-To turn on the python bindings, run cmake with the following flag:
+To turn on the Python3 and NodeJS bindings, run cmake with the following flags:
 ```
-% cmake -DAXA_PYTHON_MODULE=ON .. --fresh
+% cmake -DAXA_PYTHON_MODULE=ON -DAXA_NODEJS_MODULE=ON .. --fresh
 ```

-Or if building from within Visual Studios, add the following to your settings.json:
+Or, if building from within Visual Studios, add the following to your settings.json:
 ```
     "cmake.configureArgs": [
         "-DAXA_PYTHON_MODULE=ON"
+        "-DAXA_NODEJS_MODULE=ON"
     ],
+    "cmake.generator": "Ninja",
 ```

-Note: If you want to build python bindings with a "Debug" build with visual studios, you will need to create a debug build of the python library to link against.

 **OUTPUT FILES** for Windows are all in the `build/bin` directory, as shared libraries must be in the same folder as the executable on windows.

 Currently produces the following executable:
 ```
-./build/bin/Release/dump_tree_ia2.exe <pid>
+./build/bin/dump_tree_ia2.exe <pid>
 ```

-To use the python library, navigate to `build/bin/Release`:
+To use the python library, navigate to `build/bin`:
 ```
 % python3
 >>> import ia2_inspect